aearphen/kotlin-basics-template/README.md

-# GitHub Template For Kotlin - PW 1
+# GitHub template for Kotlin course

 This template contains everything to make the Practical Work.